QuantiModo/QuantiModo-WordPress-Plugin/readme.txt

 The data collection, analysis and visualization functionality may be included in any page or post.

-See a [LIVE DEMO](https://quantimo.do)  by clicking the icon in the lower right hand corner at [https://quantimo.do](https://quantimo.do)!
+See a [LIVE DEMO](https://quantimo.do)  by clicking the icon in the lower right-hand corner at [https://quantimo.do](https://quantimo.do)!

 Help ignite a revolution of citizen science!
-Install the Quantimodo WordPress plugin!
+Install the QuantiModo WordPress plugin!

 ## Import Data